artkriukov/artkriukov/README.md

 I am currently studying iOS development at Practicum and, in addition to the course, I practice by creating various pet projects.

-You can also visit my site for a visual showcase of [💻 my projects:](https://artkriukov.github.io/portfolio/#about)

 ### ⚠️ My technologies stack:

 | **Category**              | **Technologies**                                                                                                                                             |